phauer/kotlin-workshop/README.md

 - Search for a certain user id: enter an ID in the textfield `idSearchField` and display the result in the table. mind to handle the "not found" case.
 - Add a button "email of active users". when clicked, it should show a notification that shows all emails of all active users. please filter and map the data in the application layer using Kotlin's collection API.
 - Delete user: add a button in the table to delete a user.
-- Add a button to generate _n_ dummy users. the number of dummy users can be specified with a new text field. handle invalid inputs (empty textfield, not a number). try to add all users with a single SQL statement using `template.batchUpdate()`.
+- Add a button to generate _n_ dummy users. the number of dummy users can be specified with a new text field. handle invalid inputs (empty textfield, not a number). for the sake of simplicity, insert each new user with a dedicated `INSERT` statement (no batch update required).

 You should only have to touch the following files: